George Christopher (mayor)

 George Christopher (born George Christopheles; December 8, 1907 – September 14, 2000) was a Greek-American politician who served as the 34th mayor of San Francisco from 1956 to 1964.
-As of to date, he is the most recent Republican to be elected mayor of San Francisco.
+To date, he is the most recent Republican to be elected mayor of San Francisco.

 Early years

 Born George Christopheles in Arcadia, Greece, the son of James and Mary (née Koines) Christopheles.
-He and his family emigrated to the United States in 1910 and settled in San Francisco's South of Market Street neighborhood, then known as "Greektown", when Christopher was two years old.
+He and his family emigrated to the United States in 1910 and settled in San Francisco's South of Market neighborhood, then known as "Greektown", when Christopher was two years old.
 Christopher left school at the age of fourteen when his father James became seriously ill, and he became sole support of his family.
 He sold newspapers and became a copy boy at the San Francisco Examiner.
 While working, he also attended night classes at Golden Gate College and earned a bachelor's degree in accounting.
 After becoming a citizen of the United States in 1930, Christopheles changed his last name to Christopher.
 In 1935, he married Tula Sarantitis.